giffordlabcvr/DIGS-tool/README.md

 It is designed for use with assembled sequence data (i.e. not short read data).
 It uses the [Basic Local Alignment Search Tool (BLAST)](http://blast.ncbi.nlm.nih.gov/Blast.cgi) to perform sequence similarity searches, and the [MySQL](https://www.mysql.com/) to capture their output.

+The DIGS tool can be used to systematically search for sequences of interest, and to support investigations of their distribution, diversity and evolution.

 ### QUICK INSTALLATION GUIDE